-To activate the new plan, scroll to the menu Planner and press the SEL/ESC button.
+To set up a new dive plan, scroll to the planner menu and press SEL/ESC.

 3.4.1 No-stop plan

 If you have completed a dive but plan to make another during the desaturation phase, you must start the planner by adding the time you would otherwise be on the surface.
 The time can be added in 15-minute increments.